karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/3-cloud_attacks.md

         type of side-channel attack

 #### Cybersquatting :

         type of DNS attack.

-        involves conducting phishing scams by registering a domain name that is similar to a cloud service provider.
+        involves conducting 'phishing scams' by

+                - registering a "domain name" that is

+                        - 'similar' to a cloud service provider.

 ### Side-Channel Attack definition :

          - Attacker compromises the cloud by 'placing a MALICIOUS VM near a target cloud server'

          - & then launch side channel attack.

           - attacker runs a virtual machine on the same physical host of the victim’s virtual machine

           - & takes advantage of :

                         - shared physical resources (processor cache) to